pridiltal/riceblast/README.md

 #> 6 2020-11-01 06:00:00  294.
 305. 309.
 2.47 -1.22   0.00000291 typical  51.4
 ```

-The following example demonstrates how to identify unusually low values
+The following example demonstrates the detection of unusually low values
-(lower extremes) in a daily time series using the riceblast workflow.
-We
+(lower extremes) in a daily time series, using a synthetic dataset
-first fit a model on an initial “typical” period to estimate the lower
+processed through the `riceblast` workflow.
+We first fit a model on an
+initial “typical” period to estimate the lower extreme threshold and
-extreme threshold and then test whether future observations fall below
+then test whether future observations fall below that threshold.
+The
-that threshold.
-The generated plots visualize both the detected extremes
+generated plots visualize both the detected extremes and the
-and the corresponding forecast errors.
+corresponding forecast errors.

 ``` r
 # Create a sample daily time series dataset